NevzatTaha/Churn-Analysis-Supervised-Tree-Project/README.md

 Aim of the project is to predict Churn column.

-In the project, I have used two different models, and I have compared them in terms of the
+In the project, I have used two different models, and I have compared them in terms of the accuracy score.